Long Island Legal Separation Lawyers

 When spouses decide to legally separate, they may choose to draft a written separation agreement, or a spouse may petition for a judgment of separation from a New York court.
 Many spouses opt to draft a separation agreement because it allows them to make important, mutual decisions without the hassle or interference of the court.
 A separation agreement is considered a detailed contract that addresses the rights and responsibilities of each spouse pertaining to matters such as child custody, visitation, spousal support, and property.
-In the event that the separation does end in a divorce, it is important to have these kids of agreements already taken care of.
+In the event that the separation ends in divorce, it is important to have these types of agreements already taken care of.

 Contact Our Firm for More Information

 At Wisselman & Associates, we understand that legal and family law issues can carry significant emotional and personal challenges.
 We urge you to consider working with an experienced and compassionate attorney so your case can be resolved smoothly.
 When you work with our team, you can feel confident knowing we will do everything in our power to help you achieve a favorable resolution without resorting to expensive litigation.